vanchoy/react-weather-pwa/README.md

 ## Introduction
-This is React PWA Weather App
+This is a React PWA Weather Tool

 ### Project features
 - React functional components